General Information About Childhood Central Nervous System Germ Cell Tumors

 - Being very thirsty.

-- Making large amounts of clear or almost clear urine.
+- Making large amounts of urine that is clear or almost clear.

 - Frequent urination.